I Literally Just Told You: Production

 The show was conceived by Richard Bacon, who is an executive producer: he expected that "most people's short-term memory is so bad you could just give contestants and the audience all the answers in a game show, and they'd still get most of them wrong".
 Bacon said that Channel 4 was a "perfect fit" for the show and that its "irreverent nature" reminded him of his work on The Big Breakfast.

 Host Jimmy Carr said the programme's pitch was the best he had ever heard, believing that the show "will stay crazy for years".
 He said that unlike most quiz shows, there is "an enormous play-at-home factor", and that the misredirects are comedic.
 Carr believed he would be good as a contestant, as he uses his memory on stage to remember hundreds of one-liners and audience member names to make callback jokes.
 He said his "dream" lineup would be other game show hosts.

 Following a non-broadcast pilot in autumn 2020, the programme was commissioned by Channel 4 for six hour-long episodes, broadcast in December 2021 and January 2022.
 The first series was filmed with a small, socially distanced audience, with two episodes recorded per day.
 A celebrity episode featured contestants Aisling Bea, Alex Horne, Asim Chaudhry and Lorraine Kelly playing for charity.

-A U.S. version under NBC with Adam DeVine and Ron Funches is in development.
+In July 2021, it was announced that a U.S. version under NBC with Adam DeVine and Ron Funches was in development.

+In September 2023, the Belgian public network VRT started a Flemish version of the show.

+In March 2024, SBS Australia started showing series 1 (of the UK version).

 The fourth episode saw two contestants walk away with prize money, due to an error with a memory question written by a contestant where the answer had not been previously discussed.
 These questions, in the Final Shoot Out round, are supposed to be verified by production before the contestant asks them.
 Eddy was asked Ariana Grande's age and gave an incorrect answer, so his opponent won £18,000.
 Grande's specific age had not been stated earlier in the show, only being compared as younger or older than other celebrities.
 Shortly after filming, the mistake was discovered and Eddy was presented with a cheque for £18,000 onstage during one of Carr's performances of his tour Terribly Funny at indigo at The O2, which was filmed and included as a tag at the end of the episode.

+Transmissions (on television)

+Note: This section does not cover the subject of the programme's availability on streaming services.
+At least some of the episodes have been released online before their first run on TV.

 Reception

-In a three-star review, The Daily Telegraph's Anita Singh called it "surprisingly watchable" and praised that Carr "gently mocks the contestants without being remotely cruel", but was sceptical that the show could remain interesting across multiple series.
+In a three-star review, The Daily Telegraph's Anita Singh called it "surprisingly watchable" and praised that Carr "gently mocks the contestants without being remotely cruel"; however she was sceptical that the show could remain interesting across multiple series.
 Carol Midgley of The Times gave it four stars.